ondfisk/Expressions/README.md

 The core of the project was built by Peter Sestoft.

-The solution can be opened directly with Visual Studio 2010/2012 and built.

 This includes automatic build targets for Coco/R.

 The output is an Expressions.exe and a Machine.exe file in the Output folder.